 Therefore do not let sin reign in your mortal body so that you obey its lusts,Romans 6:12(NASB)

-Throughout the preceding verses, Paul showed by logical progression that all humanity has sinned.
-He proves that all fall short of God’s glory and that the consequences of our sin is death.
-Paul makes it very clear that the wages of sin for every sinner, Jew and Gentile alike is death - everlasting death - eternal separation from God.
-He shows that every sinner is alive to sin and dead to God.
-Every unbeliever is dominated by sin and estranged from God.
-The unregenerate man is born in sin and remains a slave to sin and separated from his Creator throughout his life – until and unless he is saved by grace through faith in Christ.
+Throughout the preceding verses, Paul demonstrated, by logical progression, that all humanity has sinned.
+He proves that we all fall short of God’s glory and that the consequence of our sin is death.
+Paul makes it very clear that the wages of sin for every sinner - Jew and Gentile alike is death - everlasting death - eternal separation from God.
+He shows that everyone is a sinner, and every sinner is alive to sin but is dead to God.
+Everyone is born a sinner; is dominated by sin and is estranged from the Lord.
+The unregenerate man is born in sin, He is a slave to sin, and remains separated from his Creator throughout his life – until and unless he is saved by grace through faith in Christ.

-This instruction from Paul is based on the faithful unchanging and unalterable Word of God.
+This instruction from Paul is based on the faithful, unchanging, and unalterable Word of God.
 It is not a fingers-crossed type of reckoning or a curious fancy that Paul is suggesting that we cling hold to, but facts – facts based on God’s word.
 It is by faith in Christ that we have been saved and it is also by faith in Christ that we have been liberated from the power of sin.
-Therefore Paul urges us not to allow sin to reign in our mortal bodies, since we have been freed from its power - because we are in Christ.
-We are not to permit sin to have any influence in our lives.
-We are not to give sin a foothold in our life.
-We are not to place ourselves back under subjection to the power of sin because in Christ we are dead to sin, having been released from its power and dominion.
+Therefore, Paul urges us to keep sin in the place of death and not to allow sin to reign in our mortal bodies, since we have been freed from its power.